leobargiotti/News-Classifier/README.md

 In [the src folder](src) of this repo, there is code of the application to run locally on your own computer.
 In your terminal while in this repo directory, run the following commands to use application:

->`cd ./src`
+>`cd src`
 >
 > `python main.py`

-When the application is open the user can write one news into the textbox and click on "Classify" button to classify it into the predicted topic.
+or
+> `python src/main.py`

+In [the file main](/src/main.py) is possible to set which classifiers you want use.

+this application has these following buttons:
+* Classify
+  * Calculates predicted class and its probability of the news written in textbox for each classifier.
+* Configuration Settings
-If the user wants change dataset can select a new dataset and set up some setting (for example the names of the columns relative to text to classify and to true label) click on "Configuration Settings" button.
+  * Allows to change dataset setting up some setting (for example the names of the columns relative to text to classify and to true label)

-Moreover, is possible to view same statistics (click on "Statistics" button), in particular they are on:
+* Statistics
+  * Displays statistics on:
     * Dataset:
       * Class Distribution
       * Wordcloud of training and test set
       * Most frequent words on training and test set
       * General Information on dataset
-* Classifiers:
+    * Classifiers (They are for each one):
       * Metrics
       * Confusion Matrix
       * Area Under the Curve
       * Class Prediction Error

-The statistics on classifiers are for each classifier.
+* Test Models

-With "Test Models" button is possible to test fitted models on a different dataset.
+  * Tests fitted models on a different dataset

 The image below is the home of application: